leobiazoli/capesData-paper/capesData-paper.md

 # Future Directions

-The field of educational data analysis is rapidly evolving, with increasing emphasis on automation, integration, and accessibility.
-Future developments in this field are likely to focus on:
+Educational data analysis is constantly evolving, with increasing trends toward automation, integration, and accessibility.
+In the future, the field is likely to progress in the following directions:

--   **Enhanced Data Integration:** Improved integration with other educational and research databases to provide a more comprehensive view of educational outcomes.
+-   **Data Integration:** Improved integration with other educational and research databases to provide a more comprehensive view of educational outcomes.

 -   **Advanced Analytics:** Incorporation of advanced analytical techniques, including machine learning and artificial intelligence, to uncover deeper insights from educational data.